ermyas/sgnv2/x/gov/spec/03_messages.md

 - Transfer `Deposit` from the `proposer` to the governance `ModuleAccount`

 A `MsgDeposit` transaction has to go through a number of checks to be valid.
-These checks are outlined in the following pseudocode.

 ## Vote